THE LAST WOMAN to be hanged in Britain was innocent of murder and should be given a pardon following new evidence, it has been claimed.

 Most of the findings come from newly released documents at the National Archives which were not due to be opened until 2031.
 This includes a list of Ellis' possessions following her arrest.

-Mrs Weller is set to work on a TV docu-mentary regarding the case and says she has acquired the backing of a top solicitor and senior police officer who will support the view that there should be a new investigation.
+Mrs Weller is set to work on a TV docu-mentary regarding the case and says she has acquired the backing of a top solicitor and senior police officer who will support the view that there should be

 The solicitor is John Batt, a member of the late Sally Clark's defence team.